-Prior to joining UW, Tad was Senior Research Scientist and Manager with Intel Labs.
-He has also worked with Motorola’s Advanced Concepts Group and the Interaction Design Studio at Carnegie Mellon University, and has several years experience in the nonprofit sector.
-Tad was a member of the Rhode Island School of Design’s Digital Media faculty from 2006-2008, and has taught courses in art, design, and engineering at Carnegie Mellon University, the Massachusetts Institute of Technology and the University of Oregon.
-Tad is also founding member of the Institute for Applied Autonomy, an art/technology/activism collective that has been operating since 1998.
+Prior to joining UW, Hirsch was Senior Research Scientist and Manager with Intel Labs.
+He has also worked with Motorola’s Advanced Concepts Group and the Interaction Design Studio at Carnegie Mellon University, and he has several years experience in the nonprofit sector.
+Hirsch was a member of the Rhode Island School of Design’s Digital Media faculty from 2006-2008, and he has taught courses in art, design, and engineering at Carnegie Mellon University, the Massachusetts Institute of Technology, and the University of Oregon.
+He is also founding member of the Institute for Applied Autonomy, an art/technology/activism collective that has been operating since 1998.

-Tad’s work has been exhibited in museums and galleries including the Zentrum für Kunst und Medientechnologie (ZKM) Karlsruhe, The New Museum, The Aldridge Museum of Contemporary Art, and MassMoca, and has been featured at major international festivals such as ISEA and Ars Electronica.
-He has been the recipient of several prestigious awards and commissions, including an Award of Distinction and two honorable mentions at Prix Ars Electronica in 2000 and 2005, and Rhizome Net Art Commissions in 2002 and 2006.
+Hirsch’s work has been exhibited in museums and galleries including the Zentrum für Kunst und Medientechnologie (ZKM) Karlsruhe, The New Museum, The Aldridge Contemporary Art Museum, and MassMoca, and it has been featured at major international festivals such as ISEA and Ars Electronica.
+He has been the recipient of several prestigious awards and commissions, including a 2014 Interaction Award, a 2013 Gold Industrial Design Excellence Award, a 2013 Design Ignites Change Idea Award, an Award of Distinction and two honorable mentions at Prix Ars Electronica in 2000 and 2005, and Rhizome Net Art Commissions in 2002 and 2006.

-Tad currently serves as the Director of Graduate Studies for the Division of Design.
-Tad also directs the Public Practice Studio.
+Hirsch currently serves as the Director of Graduate Studies for the Division of Design.
+Hirsch also directs the Public Practice Studio.